zwilsoncc/docs/pages/docs/examples/next.md

   npm install next react react-dom --save
 </TerminalInput>

-The command shown above installs all three dependencies and adds them to your `package.json` file, so that you can install them again by just running `npm install` later.
+The command shown above installs all three dependencies and adds them to your `package.json` file so that you can install them again by just running `npm install` later.

 ## Adding Content